Strategy for disadvantaged students.

 9. We have ensured all PP students have had mentors in Year 11.

-10. In 2015/16 all staff had a target to raise the performance of PP students within their classes.
+10. All staff have Performance Management targets to raise the performance of PP students within their classes.
 A key focus has been on Teaching and Learning, particularly personalisation in the classroom.
 Observation data highlights this as strength and we support the research that this is the key to improved performance.

 11. We have insisted on class packs for all subjects with all teachers highlighting all subgroups but particularly PP students.
 Detailed monitored of lesson planning shows that additional strategies are being used every lesson to support these students.